Submission Window CLOSED

 The theme for this edition is, Never Again: Remembering to Heal and Overcome.
 All pieces must be previously unpublished.

 “The most important hallmark of holocaust remembrance and education is the phrase ‘never again’,” Yahad-in Unum says.
 “Unfortunately, tribal divisions, ethnic cleansing and genocides continue in the 21st century.
-We are looking for submissions in any creative media (which can be exhibited online), highlighting aspects of human unity and positive cross-pollination between groups, ethnicities, religions and/or nations.”
+We are looking for submissions in any literary media, highlighting aspects of human unity and positive cross-pollination between groups, ethnicities, religions and/or nations.”

 Interested writers can submit entries in the following formats: